 In the current expansion, the metro area has averaged over 100,000 new jobs each year, with an annualized growth near 3%.
 DFW's unemployment rate is only 3.0%, below the national average of 3.5% (U.S. Bureau of Labor Statistics, as of November 2019).

 Thanks to its low cost of conducting business and access to a highly skilled labor force, DFW became a magnet for company relocation:

 - CoreMark (8,400 jobs)

 Sources: (i) bisnow, (ii) csnews, (iii) CoStar, January 2020

 Every major North American market is accessible from Dallas by air in FOUR HOURS OR LESS

 Including Exxon Mobil, McKesson, AT&T, Energy Transfer, and American Airlines (Dallas Morning News, as of May 2019)

 SPORTS AND ENTERTAINMENT

-Some of America's most popular professional sports teams call the Dallas region home, including the Dallas Cowboys in the NFL, the Dallas Mavericks in the NBA, and the Texas Rangers in the MLB.
+Some of America's most popular professional sports teams call the Dallas region home, including the Dallas Cowboys in the NFL, the Dallas Mavericks in the NBA, the Dallas Wings in the WNBA, and the Texas Rangers in the MLB.